cdklabs/cdk-pipelines-github/API.md

 [ForkOptions](#cdk-pipelines-github-forkoptions)|The Fork event accepts no options.
 [GitHubActionRoleProps](#cdk-pipelines-github-githubactionroleprops)|Properties for the GitHubActionRole construct.
 [GitHubActionStepProps](#cdk-pipelines-github-githubactionstepprops)|*No description*
+[GitHubSecretsProviderProps](#cdk-pipelines-github-githubsecretsproviderprops)|Locations of GitHub Secrets used to authenticate to AWS.
 [GitHubWorkflowProps](#cdk-pipelines-github-githubworkflowprops)|Props for `GitHubWorkflow`.
 [GollumOptions](#cdk-pipelines-github-gollumoptions)|The Gollum event accepts no options.
 [IssueCommentOptions](#cdk-pipelines-github-issuecommentoptions)|Issue comment options.